Seud/luck-tokens/README.md

   * Tier 6 : Post-Golem, pre-Moon Lord items
   * Tier 7 : Post-Moon Lord items (Not a lot !)

   Tier essence can be downgraded for free.
-In addition, Location tokens can be recycled at a 4-to-1 ratio into the current Tier essence.

 * Special Tokens and items are acquired differently and have various uses
-  * Boss Tokens are acquired from bosses (Or Treasure Bags if Expert mode is enabled) and used to craft Boss items
+  * Boss Tokens are acquired from bosses and used to craft Boss items
   * Eternia Stones are exchanged 1:1 from Defender Medals and contain both Boss and Invasion Tokens as well as Tier Essence
-  * Fishing Crates are acquired from fishing and contain Fishing Tokens (Used for crafting special Fish and Fishing quest rewards) and Tier Essence
+  * Fishing Tokens are acquired by fishing or completing quests and are used for crafting special Fish and quest rewards
   * Invasion Tokens are acquired from Invasion-type event (Both progress and time-limited) and used to craft related items
-  * NPC Tokens can be acquired by killing critters ~~and other friendlies~~ and are used to craft NPC drops
+  * NPC Tokens can be acquired by killing critters and other friendlies and are used to craft NPC drops (But you would *never*... right ?)
   * Shadow Locked Tokens can be created for a marginal cost and unlocked with a Shadow Key to create Shadow Chest items
   * Traveling Merchant Tokens are purchased from the Merchant and are used to create Traveling Merchant items or to duplicate them (The latter does not cost Essence or Tokens).
 Each token is worth 10 silver and used to create 10 silver worth of Traveling Merchant items.
   * Weather Tokens are acquired during special weather and are used to create items from Weather-restricted enemies